act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-different-background-color-and-distinguishable-style-on-hover-and-focus-.md

 - This rule assumes that the 3:1 contrast difference between text is minimal to what would be sufficient to meet WCAG 2.0.
 This value is part of [technique G183](https://www.w3.org/WAI/WCAG21/Techniques/general/G183), but is not specified in the [1.4.1 success criterion](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html).
 - This rule assumes that any change in font is sufficiently distinguishable, and that fonts are loaded when they are present.
 - This rule assumes that if multiple colors are used in the visible text nodes of the _ancestor_ element then color can not be a distinguishing factor.
-- This rule assumes that if `box-shadow` is used in the different visible text nodes of the _ancestor_ element then `box-shadow` can not be a distinguishing factor.

 ## Accessibility Support